 Our medical staff will provide medical help to anyone in need.
 However, make sure not to bother them when it is unnecessary and use your common sense!

 Will you give me medicine and dressing?

-The field hospital is equipped with life-saving drugs.
-We don’t run a pharmacy and we’re not able to provide you with every possible drug you might need.
-If you suffer from any chronic disease and need to take certain drugs on a regular basis, regularly, don’t forget to take them with you.
+We don’t run a pharmacy!
+If you suffer from any chronic disease, and need to take medication regularly don’t forget to take them with you.
 If you need to have your dressing changed, visit one of our first aid stations.
 If you do so between 8:00 AM and 12:00 PM, you won’t have to wait long.
-In the afternoon and in the evening there are many Festival attendants that need immediate medical help, so you might have to wait.
+Oncec concerts begin, the field medical points can be busy.